 All off-session payments that meet both of these conditions are eligible for grandfathering, regardless of payment amount and frequency:

-- You saved the card details before September 14, 2019
+- You saved the card details before the grandfathering eligibility cutoff

 - You explicitly tell Stripe the transaction is off-session

-Stripe automatically looks for a transaction made with the card before September 14.
+Stripe automatically looks for a transaction made with the card prior to the grandfathering eligibility cutoff.
 If found, Stripe uses the previous authorization agreement to grandfather the current transaction.
 If the bank accepts Stripe’s grandfathering claim, the transaction is categorized as out of scope for SCA and can proceed without additional authentication.

 If the bank declines Stripe’s grandfathering claim, it’s like any other PaymentIntent failing the confirmation step.
-The PaymentIntent’s status changes to requires_payment_methodThis status appears as “requires_source” in API versions before 2019-02-11., and you have to notify your customer to complete the payment.
+The PaymentIntent’s status changes to requires_payment_method, and you have to notify your customer to complete the payment.

 Preparing your saved cards for SCA